EURO 2020: Ranking the top 20 players at Europe's biggest competition

-EURO 2020 is stacked with talent and it is going to be heck of a summer, but which players are the brightest stars on show?
+EURO 2020 is stacked with talent and it has been a heck of a summer, but which players are the brightest stars on show?

 [ MORE: Full highlights, analysis of PL season ]